xa2099/.helper/readme.md

 `source .helper.sh`

-The script needs to be activated every time after you logout.
+The script needs to be activated every time you login.
 To make it permanent add the above command to the "~/.profile" file.